MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 ## Reports

-Use these reports to help manage, audit, and troubleshoot your migration process.
+There are 4 types of reports to help manage, audit, and troubleshoot your migration process.

 - [Scan summary report](#scan-summary-report)
 - [Scan detailed report](#scan-detailed-report)
 - [Migration summary report](#migration-summary-report)
 - [Migration detailed report](#migration-detailed-report)

->[!Important]
+> [!Important]
->These reports are for cloud migrations only.
+> These reports are for cloud migrations only.
 For file share migrations, learn more at: [**Reports and errors for file share migrations**](mm-reports.md).
->
->These reports expire in 90 days.
-Microsoft doesn't retain the raw data (the log files).
+> > These reports expire in 90 days.
+Microsoft doesn't retain the log files.

-## Failure and status codes
+## Status and failure codes

 Your reports may reference a failure or status code to provide specific details as to the nature of the issue.

-- [Failure codes](#failure-codes): Result codes or "failure codes" represent item level errors during both the scan and migration process.
-- [Status codes](#status-codes): Status codes provide the final status of the scan and migration tasks.
+- [Status codes](#status-codes): Provide the final status of the scan and migration tasks.
+Status codes can be located in scan/migration summary reports.How to download reports.

+- [Failure codes](#failure-codes): Represent file level errors during both the scan and migration process.
+Failure codes can be located in *ResultCode* column of scan/migration detailed reports.

 ## How to download reports